-You are expected to treat others with respect - whether a member, customer, co-worker, regulator, vendor, supplier or competitor.
+You are expected to treat others with respect - whether a member, customer, co-worker, regulator, Delegate/Delegated Entity, supplier or competitor.

-Reporting Compliance and Fraud Waste and Abuse ("FWA") Concerns
+Reporting Compliance and Fraud Waste and Abuse (FWA) Concerns https://secure.compliance360.com/ext/xqcNbonaG H1aTpQbUP6 QQ==

 PacificSource maintains various lines of communication to ensure confidentiality in reporting.
 The communication channels are accessible to all.
-When you have a compliance or FWA issue, concern, or violation, you may report it through any of the following methods:
+When you have a compliance or FWA issue, concern, or potential violation, you may report it through any of the following methods

-- 1. Report to your immediate supervisor. - 2.
-Report to your manager. - 3.
-Report to any member of the Executive Management Group. - 4.
-Report to any member of the Human Resources Department. - 5.
-Report directly to the Corporate Compliance Officer:
+- 1. Report to your immediate supervisor.

+- 2. Report to your manager.

+- 3. Report to any member of the Executive Management Group (EMG).

+- 4. Report to any manager or director of the Human Resources (HR) Department.

+- 5. Report to the Compliance Department: